-Small businesses are the focus at Bluevine and they can factor invoices as small as $500.
+Small businesses are the focus and the company can factor invoices as tiny as $500.
 Also, they have credit lines as low as $5,000.
-Unfortunately, they do not engage in factoring receivables from the medical or healthcare companies.
+As we highlight in our Bluevine reviews page, , they do not engage in factoring receivables from the medical or healthcare companies.

 Bluevine Invoice Factoring Info:

 Bluevine Asset Based Lending

 When your business “graduates” from invoice factoring, it has access to more traditional business lending opportunities such as a small business line of credit or a commercial loan.
 In addition to accounts receivable factoring, Bluevine provides alternative financing solutions for small businesses looking to improve cash flow.
 These solutions include both factoring and asset based lending.